scalabli/quo/README.rst

 .. sourcecode:: python

    import quo
-   from quo import echo
+   from quo import echo, prompt
-   answer = quo.prompt("How old are you?")
+   answer = prompt("How old are you?")
    echo(f"I am: {answer}")